 This is the best corded water flosser available today in my opinion.

-- Our most advanced electric Water Flosser, with a compact and contemporary design.
+- The efficient electric water flosser comes with a compact and contemporary design.
 Leaves a clean, fresh sensation

-- Utilises a combination of water pressure and pulsations cleans deep between teeth and below the gum line where regular flossing can't reach
+- Utilises a combination of water pressure and pulsations cleans deep between teeth and below the gum line where regular flossing can not reach

-- Safe, gentle and perfect for anyone with braces, implants, crowns, bridges or periodontal pockets
+- Safe, gentle and ideal for anyone with braces, implants, crowns, bridges or periodontal pockets

 - 7 flosser tips, 10 pressure settings for gentle to maximum cleaning, 650 ml water reservoir for 90+ seconds of flossing time